-Public views of stem cell research are at least as varied as those of doctors and scientists.
-Much public debate centres on concerns of abuse of the technology as well as specific concerns about the use of embryos.
+Public views of stem cell research are as varied as those of doctors and scientists.
+Much public debate centers on concerns of abuse of the technology and the potential for harm in recipients, and specific concerns continue to be raised about the use of embryos.
+Investigational stem cell products also may pose unique risks, including unknown long-term health effects such as mutations.

-Regulation according to established ethical principles is likely to alleviate concerns for many members of the public, especially if associated with careful and credible policing of the regulations.
+Adoption of laws in accordance with established ethical principles is likely to alleviate concerns for many members of the public, especially if such laws are carefully and credibly monitored and enforced.